COVID19 and the Psychiatrist’s Office

 4. Avoid physical touch and contact with others.

-7. Wear an appropriate mask or face covering when in a public building or around large crowds.
+6. If your immune system is compromised, or you are at risk for severe illness, wear an appropriate mask or face covering when in a public building or around large crowds.

-8. Get vaccinated
+7. Get vaccinated

 What’s happening at my office?

 My office has and will remain open for business.
 I am seeing patients during regular office hours.
+I continue to take all reasonable precautions to prevent the risk of exposure to COVID or other infectious diseases.